 The price varies greatly, and there’s no set price for a mile.
 It may even vary daily, depending on the demand for airline miles.

 See Also: Best Places to Sell Used Furniture

 The problem with the sites

-The sites are very secretive too.
+The sites are very secretive, too.
 If you notice the process to sell your airline miles, they won’t show you the rates.
 They want your contact details and other information.
 After that, you must wait for them to contact you and provide a quote.
-Just make sure you do your research before buying any mileage from these sites, as there are some shady operators out there.
+Just do your research before buying any mileage from these sites, as some shady operators are out there.
 But needless to say, it is a better deal than letting it go to waste!

 Barter in the ‘gray’ market

 Another option is to trade your frequent flyer miles on niche Facebook groups dedicated to buying and selling airline miles.
-Since there is a big community for exchanging miles, a gray market exists for these transactions.
+A gray market exists for these transactions since there is a big community for exchanging miles.
 But remember that this can be risky since buyers, especially new ones, can be unreliable and difficult to deal with.
 Also, the chances of fraud or double-dealings are always present, so you should exercise caution when engaging in this transaction.